|Best Concealed Carry||S&W J-Frame||Check Latest Price||

 The Anaconda is back as well.
 This is a fine handgun for hunting and backcountry use.
 One advantage for bear protection is that you have the double action feature, which is easier to fire than a single action when your leg is being munched on like an Éclair.

-Best Carry Revolver: S&W J-Frame
+Best Concealed Carry: S&W J-Frame

 First off, for those who don’t know, the J-Frame is the smallest revolver size that S&W makes.
 It’s the gun that people often call a “Snub-nose” but it’s made in several configurations and cartridges.

 The J-Frame serves as the foundation for the “Kit Gun” in .22 LR.
 I have one of the early AirLite models that sees a lot of outdoor time.
 It weighs almost nothing, less than 12 ounces, making it the best revolver for concealed carry.
 I usually carry it in a holster on my backpack belt or in a pocket of my fishing vest.
 It has finished deer, shot small game and at least once encouraged a dirt bag to leave me alone.
 It has also survived a few unplanned river swims.

 The true essence of the J-Frame, though, is as a tiny gun in a powerful cartridge.
 For years most were in .38 Special, now .357 Magnum is common.
 I like the ultralight Scandium frame in .357.
 The gun weighs one pound, loaded.
 It’s a beast to fire, with recoil in the .454 Casull range.
 With .38 Special +P it’s tamer.
 Still, I keep the high octane stuff in mine when I carry.